Architectural Facade Elements: A Complete Guide to How They Are Made

 Experiments with aerated concrete

-FIBERGLASS DECORS (fiberglass composite, fiberglass, GRP, GRP)
+FIBERGLASS ELEMENTS (fiberglass composite, GRP, FRP)

-Fiberglass is formed on the principle of papier-mâché - several layers of resin and fiberglass cloth (2-4 layers, depends on the size) are placed alternately on the matrix.
-The form is pre-sprayed with release wax (to separate the form) and gelcoat.
-Gelcoat will be the front surface of the decorative element.
+Fiberglass is built up much like papier-mâché: several layers of resin and fiberglass cloth (2-4 layers, depending on the size) are laid up over a mold.
+The mold is first sprayed with release wax (to free the part) and gelcoat.
+The gelcoat becomes the visible face of the element.

 Thin-walled fiberglass is formed on a matrix moldMatrix mold for fiberglass decor production